cswitenky/cswitenky/posts/learn-sign.md

 - ### [Handspeak](https://www.handspeak.com/)
   - [Jolanta Lapiak](https://www.handspeak.com/learn/1/) is a Deaf ASL instructor, and the founder of Handspeak.
 The dictionary on this website is one of the best I've found.

+### Fingerspelling

+I would strongly recommend learning fingerspelling early on.
+It's a very important part of ASL, and it's used quite often.
+It's also a great way to learn new vocabulary and can serve as a fallback when you don't know a sign.
+Just be careful not to [overuse it](https://www.youtube.com/watch?v=fYAVL1Dxokk)!

 ## Local Resources

 If you by chance live in the Seattle area, there are a few local resources I'd recommend.